-- Carpal tunnel syndrome and other nerve compressions
+- Carpal tunnel, cubital tunnel and other nerve compression syndromes

 - Thoracic outlet syndrome